 - MA in Biological Sciences

-Students studying the BCMB track are trained in fundamental research approaches and techniques and exposed to a diverse range of research topics.
+Students in the BCMB track are trained in fundamental research approaches and techniques encompassing a diverse range of research topics.
 Research programs are problem-oriented, rather than driven by a single, specialized laboratory technology.
 Students may work in two or three laboratories simultaneously to pursue a research question.
-Many students conduct research on-site at biotechnology companies across the nation on a contract basis.
+Students may conduct research on-site at biotechnology companies across the nation on a contract basis.

-Students studying EEB receive a well-rounded and vibrant academic experience without the dangers of overspecialization.
-Students often begin conducting research during their first year of study.
+EEB students receive a well-rounded and vibrant academic experience without the dangers of overspecialization.
 In addition to opportunities for cross-departmental research, students can also take advantage of the University’s unique interdisciplinary Evolutionary Studies (EvoS) program and take courses on evolutionary studies or even earn a certificate in conjunction with their master’s or doctoral degree.

 After You Graduate